atellmer/dark/packages/platform-desktop/README.md

 ## Events

 Dark and NodeGui allows you to listen to various events that might originate from the underlying Qt widgets.
-These events can either be a simple button click or a text change on a lineedit or even something like window being hidden and shown.
+These events can either be a simple PushButton click or a text change on a LineEdit or even something like window being hidden and shown.
 To start listening for events, you must use the `useEvents` hook and the `on` property on the element.

 ```tsx
 import { useEvents } from '@dark-engine/platform-desktop';